 In May 2015, we initiated the Phase 2 randomized CARRIE clinical trial of MM-141 in patients with previously untreated metastatic pancreatic cancer with high levels of free IGF-1 in combination with nab-paclitaxel and gemcitabine.
+Enrollment in the CARRIE clinical trial is complete, and we anticipate top-line results in the first half of 2018.

 In March 2017, we initiated a Phase 1 clinical trial of MM-310 in solid tumors to assess the safety and preliminary activity of MM-310.
+We expect safety data and the recommended Phase 2 dose in the second half of 2018.